 To Sum It Up

-Working from home can be a more productive work environment than the typical office cubicle enhancing work-life balance.
+Working from home can be a more productive work environment than the typical office cubicle enhancing work-life balance depending on your setup.
 The current pandemic has changed the way we work, and more companies are turning to at-home solutions.

 Make sure your employees are comfortable, organized, and healthy to also make sure their productivity stays at company standards for months to come.